Nations reach accord to protect marine life on high seas - NewsBreak

-WASHINGTON (AP) — For the first time, United Nations members have agreed on a unified treaty to protect biodiversity in the high seas — nearly half the planet’s surface — concluding two weeks of talks in New York.
+For the first time, United Nations members have agreed on a unified treaty to protect biodiversity in the high seas — nearly half the planet’s surface — concluding two weeks of talks in New York .

 The U.N.
 Convention on the Law of the Sea came into force in 1994, before marine biodiversity was a well-established concept.